 Consider consulting with a financial advisor to create a personalised tax-saving plan that aligns with your financial goals and risk tolerance.

-For the fiscal year 2024-25, individuals following the old tax regime can claim up to Rs.
-1.5 lakh in deductions under Section 80C.
-However, the new tax regime does not allow for these deductions.
-This makes Section 80C particularly valuable to those opting for the traditional tax system.
+For the financial year 2025–26, individuals under the old tax regime can still claim deductions up to Rs.
+1.5 lakh under Section 80C.
+Those following the new tax regime, however, will not be able to claim these deductions—making Section 80C relevant mainly for old regime taxpayers.

 Current limitations and expectations